skerkour/bloom-legacy/src/projects/crypto42/index.md

 The goal of `crypto42` is to keep it's API surface as minial as possible and to implement the less ciphers as possible.

+Only safe to use/implement ciphers are in the library.

 ## Primitives